Last updated on 3 April 2022

 Note that, while such an emergency flush occurs, a user connection is on hold.

-The purpose of a buffer pool is to reduce disk reads, so the ratio between these variables is a good indicator of its efficiency.
+The purpose of a buffer pool is to reduce disk reads, so the ratio between these counters is a good indicator of its efficiency.

 We can check these metrics: